jmmarco/task-tracker/README.md

 # Lodgify - FE Technical Challenge

-This project is a front-end technical challenge for Lodgify.
+This project is a front-end task tracker

 ## Dependencies